aliNzLami/cashFlow-forecasting-ML/README.md

 ## 🤝 Acknowledgments

-- The authors would like to thank the open-source communities behind Scikit-learn, XGBoost, LightGBM, SHAP, and Captum.
+The author thank the open-source communities behind Scikit-learn, XGBoost, LightGBM, SHAP, and Captum for their contributions.

-- The UK Government for providing the Payment Practices dataset under OGL v3.0.
+We also thank the providers of the three datasets used in this study: IBM for the Late Payment Histories dataset, the UK Government for the Payment Practices dataset under the Open Government Licence v3.0, and Lending Club for the Loan Data dataset.

-- Smart Data Foundry (SDF) for informing our understanding of SME data structures, though access to their microdata was beyond the scope of this study.
+We further acknowledge Kaggle as the platform that made these datasets publicly accessible.

 ---